-Read moreWhat frequency is the 6 meter band?
+Read moreWhat is meter wave band?

 Read moreIs 2 meter ham band FM?